 Play with People

-Most cats love to play, and playing with your cat can be hugely helpful to keep them active and build the bond between you.
-A play session with a laser pointer or a good old fashioned game of fetch provides more excitement than solo play and keeps them on their toes as you keep where the toy goes next unpredictable!
+Most cats love to play, and playing with your cat can be hugely beneficial in keeping them (and you!) active, as well as building closer bonds between the two of you.
+A play session with a laser pointer or a good old fashioned game of fetch provides more excitement than solo play.
+Keep them on their toes as you keep things unpredictable—they won't know what to expect!

 Downtime Together